Sterling463/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+#.
+Write the list
+#.
+Select Commit
+#.
+Confirm your success
+#.
+Merge the Commit